FinLegal/API-Documentation/use-cases-walkthrough-v2.md

    **Note:**  `templateId` is set to the `id` for activity 3 received in the previous step.

 8. Redirect the client using the redirect url you received in step 3.

+## Use Case 3: Creating several claims for the same client & redirecting them to step 1 of the claims process

+We need to revisit our fictious claim.

+* Three claims are created for the same client.
+* Each claim contains a single activity.
+* Activities are configured in a workflow where: Activity 1 -> 3 x Activity 2 -> Activity 3.
+* Activities 1 & 3 are case activities and Activity 2 is a claim activity.

+*Expectation:* You have captured some basic information about the client (email & name) & now wish to refer them to a claims site so they complete the remaining three activities of the claim.